svt/encore-doc/README.md

 ### Requirements

--   Gradle 6.x.x
+-   Gradle 7.x.x

 -   Optional: Intellij with the Asciidoctor Plugin

-### IntelliJ Plugin
+### Optional for development: IntelliJ Plugin

 Install the [Asciidoctor plugin](https://plugins.jetbrains.com/plugin/7391-asciidoc) and get writing, with a preview window, export to HTML, PDF and more.
 It is great actually.

 ## License